-- (9) Further to Note 19A(14) to the financial statements as at December 31, 2004, concerning a claim together with an application for recognition as a class action, alleging unlawful collection of interest on arrears in respect of a debt which the Company collects for other communications providers, on June 6, 2005, a decision was handed down by the Tel Aviv District Court, dismissing the plaintiffs' claim and their application for approval as a class action, and ordering them to pay costs.
-On September 18, 2005, the plaintiffs filed an appeal against the decision in the Supreme Court.
-No date has been set for hearing the appeal.
-The Company, based on the opinion of its legal advisers, is unable to assess the prospects of the appeal, and therefore no provision is included in the financial statements in respect of this claim. - (10) Further to Note 19A(19) to the financial statements as at December 31, 2004, concerning a claim filed against the Company and against Makefet Fund by 265 retirees of the Company, for enforcement of the agreement from April 2001, whereby the employees should be allowed to switch the track of their choice from B to A, on June 6, 2005, the court decided not to dismiss the claim in limine and not to strike the retirees' organization as a plaintiff, but it instructed that the items in the claim relating to demands for payment be struck from the claim (provided a fee has not been quantified and paid in respect of them), so that in practical terms, the claim remains declaratory only.
-An application was filed in the court which is similar to two earlier applications which were filed to add another group of employees to this claim.
-The application is to add 34 more employees.
-If this application is allowed, the total number of plaintiffs will be 299.
-The case is scheduled for hearing on December 15, 2005. - (11) Further to Note 19A(21) to the financial statements as at December 31, 2004, concerning various claims of six employees who retired on disability pensions due to their medical condition and against a background of the pension reform, the employees were summoned for a repeat medical examination and initially they were offered a 50% reduction in their pension.
+- (7) Further to Note 19A(14) to the financial statements as at December 31, 2004, concerning a claim together with an application for recognition as a class action, alleging unlawful collection of interest on arrears in respect of a debt which the Company collects for other communications providers, on June 6, 2005, a decision was given by the Tel Aviv District Court, dismissing the plaintiffs' claim and their application for approval as a class action, and ordering them to pay costs. - (8) Further to Note 19A(19) to the financial statements as at December 31, 2004, concerning a claim filed against the Company and against Makefet Fund by 264 retirees of the Company, for enforcement of the agreement from April 2001, whereby the employees are to be allowed to switch the track of their choice from B to A, on June 6, 2005, the court decided not to dismiss the claim in limine and not to strike the retirees' organization as a plaintiff, but it instructed that the items in the claim relating to demands for payment be struck from the claim (provided a fee has not been quantified and paid in respect of them), so that in practical terms, the claim remained declaratory only.
+The case is scheduled for hearing on December 15, 2005. - (9) Further to Note 19A(21) to the financial statements as at December 31, 2004, concerning various claims of six employees who retired on disability pensions due to their medical condition and against a background of the pension reform, the employees were summoned for a repeat medical examination and initially they were offered a 50% reduction in their pension.
 The employees filed an appeal against Makefet and/or the Company in a claim for payment of a full disability pension.
 On June 20, 2005, the Supervision of Insurance Business Law was amended so that a retiree whose disability was determined before October 2003 and who accumulated at least five years of disability, or who reached retirement age before the decision to reduce his disability percentage, would not have his pension reduced.

-Following this amendment, there remained claims of four retirees who meet these criteria.
+Following this amendment, there were claims of four retirees who meet these criteria.
 The proceeding in two of the claims to which the amendment to the law does not apply, will continue.